Hong Taiji: Consolidation of power

-Hong Taiji was the eighth son of Nurhaci, whom he succeeded as the second ruler of the Later Jin dynasty in 1626.
-Although it was always thought of as gossip, he was said to be involved in the suicide of Prince Dorgon's mother, Lady Abahai in order to block the succession of his younger brother.
-This is speculated because at the time of Nurhaci's death, there were four Lords/Beile with Hong Taiji as the lowest rank, but also the most fit one.
-Originally, at the end of Nurhaci's reign, Hong Taiji got hold of the two White Banners, but after Lady Abahai's death, he switched his two banners with Dorgon and Dodo's two Yellow banners (Nurhaci gave his two Yellow Banners to the two).
-In the end, Hong Taiji had control over the two strongest/highest class banners- the Plain and Bordered Yellow Banners and the most influence.
-From there, he slowly got rid of his competitor's powers.
-Later, he would also receive the Plain Blue Banner from his fifth brother Manggūltai, which was the third strongest banner.
-Those three banners would officially become the Upper Three Banners during the early part of the Qing dynasty.
+Originally, at the end of Nurhaci's reign, Hong Taiji controlled the two White Banners, but after Lady Abahai's death, he switched his two banners with Dorgon and Dodo's two Yellow banners that was directed passed down from Nurhaci.
+In the end, Hong Taiji had control over the two highest and strongest banners — the Plain Yellow Banner and Bordered Yellow Banners — and the most influence as an elected Khan and second ruler of the Later Jin Dynasty.
+From there, he slowly got rid of his other three senior beiles and competitors' powers.
+Later, he would also receive the Plain Blue Banner from his fifth brother Manggūltai, which was the third strongest banner at that time for the treasonous crime of withdrawing his sword and threatening Hong Taiji.
+Those three banners would officially become the Upper Three Banners during the early years of the Qing dynasty.
+Unofficially known was the Three Upper Banners or Imperial Banners directly controlled by the Khan and later Emperor of the Qing Dynasty.
+The Plain Blue Banner was eventually switched with Dorgon's Plain White Banner when he was Royal Imperial Uncle Prince Regent for Fulin.